bioinfo-pf-curie/smartseq3/README.md

 ### Introduction

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+The pipeline was built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with containers making installation trivial and results highly reproducible.

 ### Pipeline Summary

-The aim of the SmartSeq3 is to combines a full-length transcriptome coverage and a 5' UMI counting strategy to allow a better characterisation of cells.
-To better understand the bioinformatic pipeline processing this type of data, below is represented a generic transcrit sequence prior to tagmentation and paired-end sequencing (blue arrows).
+The aim of the SmartSeq3 is to combine a full-length transcriptome coverage to a 5' UMI counting strategy to allow a detailed characterisation of the polyA RNAs of cells.
+To better understand the bioinformatic pipeline processing this type of data, below is represented a generic transcript sequence prior to tagmentation and paired-end sequencing (blue arrows).

 <img src="docs/images/samartseq3-sequence.png" width="50%">